-The Indianapolis Colts made another splash in free agency this afternoon with the signing of Jonathan Hankins.
+The Indianapolis Colts made another splash in free agency this offseason with the signing of Jonathan Hankins.
 The deal is for three-years at $30 million with $14 million guaranteed.

 Hankins, a second-round pick in 2013, has spent his entire four-year career with the New York Giants.
 This signing is arguably the biggest for new general manager Chris Ballard.